mongodb/specifications/source/ocsp-support/tests/README.rst

 Changelog
 ==========

+**2020-07-01**: Clarify that drivers that do not enable OCSP by default MUST enable OCSP for the tests.

 **2020-03-20**: Clarify that the mock OCSP responder must be started before the mongod.

 **2020-03-11**: Reduce and clarify Windows testing requirements.